ehicks71/.github/README.md

-# Github Workflow for PHP
+# Github Workflows and Actions

-Use this Github Workflow for PHP repositories.
+Workflows and actions used in managing my repositories.